True Power

-True Power is the third studio album by American rock band I Prevail, released on August 19, 2022.
+True Power is the third studio album by the American rock band I Prevail, released on August 19, 2022.
 The album was proceeded by the singles "Body Bag" and "Bad Things".
-"Self-Destruction", "There's Fear in Letting Go" and "Deep End" also later became singles.
+"Self-Destruction", "There's Fear in Letting Go", "Deep End" and "Closure" also later became singles.
+It was the final studio album to feature founding member and clean vocalist Brian Burkheiser before his departure from the band on May 15, 2025.

 Background and recording

 The album was produced by Tyler Smyth, who also produced the band's previous album, Trauma.
 In an interview with Wall of Sound, guitarist Steve Menoian discussed the process of making the album:

 Composition

 True Power has been described as metalcore, post-hardcore, hard rock, rap metal, and nu metal, with elements of pop, trap, electronic, and grunge.
 Vocalists Brian Burkheiser and Eric Vanlerberghe both incorporate rap vocals on the album.

 Release

 On June 17, 2022, the band released the lead single "Body Bag".
 On July 12, 2022, the band released the second single "Bad Things".
 On August 19, 2022, the band released a music video for the song "Self-Destruction".
 The album was released on August 19, 2022.
+On November 22, 2022, the band released a music video for the song "There’s Fear In Letting Go".
+On March 16, 2023, the band released a music video for the song "Deep End".